santiment/academy/src/docs/products-and-plans/sanbase-plans/index.md

 ## Free Plan

 Sanbase access:
 - Full access to free metrics
 - Partial access to restricted metrics on the Sanbase website:
+  - 2 years of historical data
-  - Last 30 days of data is cut-off
+  - Last 30 days of data are cut-off
 - Allowed number of alerts: 3
 - Limited access to insights